dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 The Dapr Publish/Subscribe building block is an abstraction of the Publish/Subscribe messaging pattern.
 Because Dapr offers this abstraction, you as an application developer don't need to create and maintain your own abstraction-layer anymore.
 This offers a productivity boost and gives you more time to actually write software that is valuable for the business.

+Dapr guarantees At-Least-Once semantics for message delivery.
+That means that when an application publishes a message to a topic using the Publish/Subscribe API, it can assume the message is delivered at least once to any subscriber.

 ## How it works

 The Dapr Publish/Subscribe building block offers a standard API you can use in your application code to send or receive messages.
+Messages are published to a named **topic** and consumers can subscribe to topics in order to receive the messages sent to them.

+Dapr also offers a way to configure the message-broker you want to use for actually transporting messages.
+This is called the Publish/Subscribe **component**.
+We will come back to components in more detail later on.

-It is possible to use this API directly over HTTP or gRPC.
-In order to publish a message using Dapr, you can use the following end-point on the Dapr sidecar:
+It is possible to use the Publish/Subscribe building block directly over HTTP or gRPC using the Dapr API.
+In order to publish a message using Dapr, you can use the following API call on the Dapr sidecar of your application:

 `http://localhost:<daprPort>/v1.0/publish/<pubsubname>/<topic>`

 - You must fill `<daprPort>` with the port the Dapr sidecar is listening on.
-- You must fill `<pubsubname>` with the name of the Publish/Subscribe component that must be used (we will come back to components later on).
+- You must fill `<pubsubname>` with the name of the Publish/Subscribe component that must be used.
 - You must fill `<topic>` with the name of the topic the message must be published to.

 This is a simple example where the command-line tool *curl* is used to publish a message over the Dapr Publish/Subscribe API: